Attaining the Sustainable Development Goals depends on timely and cost effective decision-making.

 Data outputs & applications

-While we work to enable others to deliver our vision, we undertake analysis and provide insights to decision makers, applicable to a wide range of contexts, such as for disaster management, epidemiology and public health, urban planning, service access assessment and migration.
+We perform analysis and provide insights to decision makers, applicable to a wide range of contexts, such as for disaster management, epidemiology and public health, urban planning, service access assessment and migration.

 Our analyses can take the form of graphs, maps, statistics or reports, which can be used by governments, humanitarian and development practitioners or other scientists for evidence-based decision-making.